 ‘I’ve heard of it but I don’t know what it’s about.’

-‘It’s about a miserly old man who despises Christmas –’ As she uttered those words, Douglas entered the room looking annoyed, followed by their elder brother. ‘– and who would rather be counting his money than taking part in festivities and spending time with family,’ she finished in a louder voice, looking meaningfully at George.
+‘It’s about a miserly old man who despises Christmas –’ As she uttered those words, Douglas entered the room, looking annoyed, and was followed by their elder brother. ‘– and who would rather be counting his money than taking part in festivities and spending time with family,’ she finished in a louder voice, looking meaningfully at George.

 He stood by the mantlepiece with hunched shoulders and his hands in his pockets.
-The fire’s light reflected in his glossy black hair.
-He was dressed appropriately, although he wore black so often that he constantly looked as if he was in mourning.
+The fire’s light reflected off his glossy black hair.
+He was dressed appropriately, although he wore black so often that he constantly looked as if he were in mourning.

 ‘The accounts still need doing, regardless of the time of year,’ he returned.
-‘We lost a considerable sum on our most recent commission, since the order was cancelled just as we’d completed it.’
+‘We lost a considerable sum on our most recent commission, since the order was cancelled just after we’d completed it.’

 ‘Truth be told, I’m glad the reverend’s wife persuaded him not to go ahead with his idea for a mechanical Krampus,’ said Douglas.
 ‘The reverend might have thought it was “morally instructive”, but I didn’t think frightening the children of his parish out of their wits was a good idea.’